 CSO Walt Barron offers advice at Duke MMS panel

-McKinney Chief Strategy Officer Walt Barron recently took part in a Duke University Master of Management Studies (MMS) Q&A panel.
+McKinney Chief Strategy Officer Walt Barron recently took part in a Duke University Markets and Management Studies Q&A panel.
 He was joined by Duke MMS professors George Grody and Martha Reeves along with Duke MMS grads Samantha Schafrank and National Audubon Society CMO Jose Carbonell.

 The conversation and questions steered toward advertising, touching on the importance of storytelling, the value of internships, why you should follow your interests in choosing courses as well as how and why you should take every opportunity to plant your foot firmly inside the door when interviewing or interning.

 Barron and Schafrank lent their perspectives on the McKinney Mternship program, now in its 20th year: “Being an intern at McKinney is the best thing I have ever done,” said Schafrank, who is now at The Wharton School and interning with Amazon.
 “I’ve had other internships that did not take me seriously.
 McKinney gave me tangible agency experience that was so incredibly valuable.”

 “It’s learning and doing skills and activities you need to grow in the business,” added Barron.
 “You need it and we give it to you.
 It’s also a great way to build relationships with your fellow interns.
 You will most likely continue your relationship with us, but you should really lean on each other throughout your careers and network with your peers.”